 - Clinically, patients often note sharp, intermittent, stabbing pain followed by a dull achy sensation for hours or days.
 “Slipping:” and “popping” sensations are common, and activities such as bending, coughing, deep breathing, lifting, reaching, rising from a chair, stretching, and turning in bed often exacerbate symptoms.

 Slipping Rib Syndrome Pain Causes

-- The cartilaginous ends of these ribs come in close contact to the terminal branches of the intercostal nerves.
+- The cartilaginous ends of these ribs come in close contact with the terminal branches of the intercostal nerves.
 These nerves are particularly vulnerable to even trivial trauma.
 The pain can be both excruciating and spontaneous, and it can even simulate a heart attack.

 - Pain from a slipping rib can travel along the intercostal nerve root and go from the chest to the thoracic area or vice versa.
-It can also be felt in the abdomen, shoulder or neck.
+It can also be felt in the abdomen, shoulder, or neck.
 It may also be precipitated by lying or turning over in bed, sitting in a car seat or armchair, bending forward, breathing deeply, coughing, vomiting, walking, abducting the arm on the affected side, eating, rotating the torso, bending the trunk, or riding in a bouncing automobile.

 Rib Instability and Hypermobility